 These indicators may vary depending on the type and nature of the abuse that a resident is enduring.
 An experienced nursing home mistreatment lawyer in Elyria could assess an individual’s condition and determine how to proceed with a case.

-An Elyria nursing home abuse attorney could help safeguard a resident’s rights and pursue financial recovery if a facility infringed on these freedoms.
+A nursing home abuse attorney could help safeguard a resident’s rights and pursue financial recovery if a facility in Elyria infringed on these freedoms.
 Ohio Revised Code §2305.10 provides injured nursing home residents up to two years to take legal action.
 If a resident suffers fatal injuries from the abuse, the law also provides two years for certain members of the person’s family to pursue financial damages, with the statutory window commencing on the date of their death.

 To pursue the maximum compensation which may be available in your case, it is important to have an experienced Elyria nursing home abuse attorney on your side who utilizes powerful strategies to pursue just financial recovery.
 The legal team at Tittle & Perlmuter could fight to ensure that a negligent nursing facility is held responsible for failing to take proper care in their treatment of its residents.
 To discuss your case further, call today and set up an initial consultation.